This post may contain affiliate links. Please read our disclosure policy.

 Are you dreading the sugar rush from the upcoming Holidays?
 Luckily, there are some things you can do to avoid a massive candy catastrophe in your household so you can make the most out of these holidays.
-Check out these tips for controlling your Holiday candy distribution.
+Check out these tips for controlling your kids’ sugar rush during the Holiday candy distribution.

 Outline Expectations Ahead Of Time